Key facts

 Professional recognition

-The Master of Cyber Security (Professional) is professionally accredited with the Australian Computer Society (ACS).
+The Master of Cyber Security (Professional) is professionally accredited with the Australian Computer Society (ACS) and is recognised for specialist cybersecurity accreditation.
+This course is also recognised internationally for entry to professional practice by other accrediting bodies through the Seoul Accord.

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.